Welcome! As you scroll down, here is some basic information about The Partnership for Worker Education:

 Also, please take a look at our program video below.
 Coming soon: a video that focuses in on one of our workplace English courses.
 Our menu at the left offers more information about us as well.

-Our mission is to provide high-quality worker education to a wide range of frontline employees through the development of stakeholder partnerships.
+Our mission is to provide high-quality worker education to a wide range of employees - service maintenance, food service, clerical and professional - through the development of stakeholder partnerships.

 We conduct workforce needs assessments